 PRMG New York

-Pennsylvania State Senator Daylin Leach proposed a bill late March 2014 that would ban employment discrimination based on an applicant’s marital or familial status.
+Pennsylvania State Senator Daylin Leach proposed a bill in late March that would ban employment discrimination based on an applicant’s marital or familial status.

 Profiling based on marital or parental status occurs when potential employers ask job applicants if they have children, plan to have children, or are married.
-Leach contends that all too often, a qualified applicant makes it to the final stages of the hiring process only to be asked if they have children.
+Leach contends that all too often, a qualified applicant makes it to the final stages of the hiring process, only to be asked if they have children.
 If the answer is yes, the job suddenly goes to somebody else.
-Read more

 The Supreme Court recently ruled that lump sum severance payments made to laid-off employees can be subject to FICA taxes.
 This overrules a decision by the Sixth Circuit Court, which ruled that such payments did not have to be taxed.

 For years, New Yorkers and individuals around the country have been aware of the ongoing lawsuit that alleged racial discrimination against one of the most notable fire departments in the nation, the FDNY.
-However, earlier in March 2014, Mayor Bill de Blasio and his administration have finally brought the lawsuit to an end.
+However, in early March, Mayor Bill de Blasio and his administration have finally brought the lawsuit to an end.

 As an employee, you spend much of your time and energy dedicated to your work and career.
 In return, you expect compensation but you also expect to be treated fairly, honestly and with respect.
 Unfortunately, workplace discrimination occurs all too often around the country and it acts a reminder of the difficulties many employees have to face.